Business loans are often taken out to help with start-up costs, or to enable a business to grow.

-Whether or not you can get a loan will depend on your own financial situation and that of your business.
+Eligibility for a loan will depend on your personal financial situation as well as that of your business.

-As with any other borrowing, a bank or other loan provider will look into your credit history, but in addition it may also want to see a business plan or accounts, depending on whether you're a start-up or already a running a business.
+As with any other borrowing, a bank or other loan provider will look into your credit history, but in addition they may also want to see a business plan or business accounts.
+Depending on whether you're a start-up or an established business.

 Before applying, make sure your finances are in order and that you're as prepared as possible.

-Depending on your needs and financial position, there are four main types of business loan you could consider.
+Depending on your needs and financial position, there are four main types of business loan to consider.

 Security may include a personal guarantee, security over whatever's being purchased with the loan or over assets in the business.
 It may even be possible to put your own home up as security.

 Remember that your home will be at risk if the business fails to keep up repayments, so think carefully about this option.